Resources for Beginning Students

 Using a metronome while you practice helps you to keep a steady beat and play rhythms better.
 You can get an inexpensive one that will work well, preferably one with a round dial on it, which is easier to use than the kind that has digital numbers.

-To learn how to use one, pretend that the metronome is a drum.
+To learn how to use one, pretend that the metronome is a drum, such as you might hear in a popular group.
 Listen to some songs that have drums in them to hear what that sounds like.
 Now turn on your metronome and play your piece along with it.
-Turn the metronome to a slow speed until you can play the notes, then you can set it faster once you know the piece better.
+Turn the metronome to a slow speed until you can play the notes correctly, then set it faster once you know the piece better.

 Copyright © 2024 Dyring Music, LLC